Lector's Notes

 On such as these, Zephaniah insists there will come The Day of the Lord, a time of terrible vengeance.
 This is the "day of the Lord's anger" against which the modest remnant may be sheltered.

 Proclaiming It: The first sentence (2:3) of today's passage is rather disjointed from the remaining verses (3:12-13).
 Indeed, in the first verse the speaker is the prophet, and in the rest the speaker is the Lord.
-You might help your listeners cope with this by making this preliminary statement about the reading's context:
+If your congregation doesn't use the twenty-second introductions above, you might help your listeners cope with this by making this preliminary statement about the reading's context:

 Most of the book of the prophet Zephaniah is about a terrible day of vengeance which the Lord will wreak upon idolaters and the unfaithful.
 But this passage describes a "remnant," a humble and just minority who will receive not vengeance but security.